Ant0wan/Random/README.md

 ## Ft_display_file

-Program that display the content of a file and handle basic errors.
+Program that displays the content of a file and handle basic errors.

 Directory: `./display_file/`